nicolaierbs/kotc_goldenball/README.md

 The only question is when to use the golden ball.

 ## Golden ball strategies
-As one king of the court session contains many rallies, there is a huge number of situations in which the golden ball can be used.
+As one King of the Court session contains many rallies, there is a huge number of situations in which the golden ball can be used.
 The players do not have any option to calculate the situation on the fly and no coaches are allowed.
 Hence, I recommend to stick to a single strategy which is easy to apply:
 * Do not use it: Just for comparison or for those teams without the need for any advantage.